Biosolverr/governance-decision-simulator/README.md

 │   ├── architecture.md           # pipeline diagram + design decisions
 │   └── example-output.md         # a synthetic example of the report shape
 ├── frontend/
-│   ├── index.html                # single-file frontend, no build step, exposes all 15 contract methods
+│   ├── index.html                # single-file frontend, no build step, exposes all 22 contract methods
-│   └── proposals.json            # duplicate of demo/proposals.json (see below)
+│   └── proposals.json            # example proposals, one per category, used for the demo chips ├── .env.example
-├── .env.example
 ├── .gitignore
 └── LICENSE